 Integration of MRI data with other imaging techniques and non-imaging biomarkers.
 While the focus of ENIGMA AMS-TBI is on imaging and particularly MRI methods, there is now substantial evidence that no existing single imaging modality or diagnostic /neuromonitoring tool is sufficient for characterization and phenotyping in TBI (Amyot et al., 2015; Mondello, Sorinola, et al., 2018).
 The logical next step is to identify a multidimensional profile employing distinct classes of emerging technologies that convey diverse, complementary and independent information thereby enabling clinicians to achieve better characterization of patients with TBI and stratify risk more effectively.
 Such strategy is likely to provide a greatly expanded understanding of the pathogenesis and consequences of TBI, making it possible to transform health care delivery and improve patient outcomes by individualizing management and intervention.
 Future directions of our working group relying on the synergy of multidisciplinary collaboration will therefore entail focus on the development of novel methods for robust integration of different advanced neuromonitoring tools in our large-scale imaging analyses.
 Current participating sites have datasets including PET imaging, MRS, EEG, as well as fluid biomarkers.

 PET imaging has been used to assess early injury mechanisms (Bergsneider et al., 2001; Coles et al., 2004), recovery (Yamaki et al., 2018), long-term neural consequence (Barrio et al., 2015; Bodart et al., 2017; Lupi et al., 2011) and neural correlates of functional deficits (Buchsbaum et al., 2015; García-Panach et al., 2011; Komura et al., 2019; Nakashima et al., 2007; Spadoni et al., 2015) or interventions (Östberg et al., 2018; Scott et al., 2018).
 PET is a valuable approach for methodological corroboration of structure and functional brain results and can elucidate TBI pathophysiology in a manner not possible with MRI or CT.
 For example, one current hypothesis regarding the role of increased connectivity following TBI (i.e., hyperconnectivity) is that while potentially “compensatory” for function, enhancement of functional connections has longer term metabolic costs resulting in pathological protein aggregation (Hillary & Grafman, 2017).
-With metabolic imaging his hypothesis can be evaluated directly.
-Tau deposition have more recently been observed in mixed TBI samples (see Gorgoraptis et al., 2019; Wooten et al., 2019).
+With metabolic imaging this hypothesis can be evaluated directly.
+Tau deposition has more recently been observed in mixed TBI samples (see Gorgoraptis et al., 2019; Wooten et al., 2019).
 In the work by Wooten and colleagues, these findings where spatially co-localized with sites showing the greatest network connectivity established using fMRI.
 [C-11] PiB PET has also demonstrated amyloid aggregation in msTBI (Hong et al., 2014; Scott et al., 2016), recapitulating the temporal pattern seen in post mortem findings, and demonstrating specific early striatal deposition not detected by autopsy studies.
 Finally, there are now tracers targeting activated microglia (Coughlin et al., 2015; Scott et al., 2018) which permit examination of the shifting balance between pro- and anti-inflammatory processes induced by microglial activation that allow for restoration rather than perpetuation of injury (Sandvig et al., 2018) and thus potentially improve TBI outcome.
 Combining PET and MRI data has a great potential to advance the understanding of the primary and secondary pathophysiological mechanisms in TBI and future efforts in our working group will be focused on this vital integration of data types.